Tolmers Park: 18th and 19th centuries

 In 1761, Tolmers Park was in the hands of Sir Frances Vincent, who replaced the Tudor house with the present building in the classical style with an Ionian porch.
-An Enclosure Act of 1806 allowed part of Northaw Common to be enclosed and planted with specimen trees to form Home Wood.
+The Northaw Inclosure Act 1803 (43 Geo.
+3. c.
+11 Pr.) allowed part of Northaw Common to be enclosed and planted with specimen trees to form Home Wood.
 The whole estate was sold at auction in 1834.
 It was bought by Samuel Mills, of Russell Square, a textile and property magnate, who already owned adjoining land in Cuffley.
 The estate then passed to his son, Thomas Mills, who was MP for Totnes and then to his other son, John Remington Mills, also an MP (for Wycombe).
 In 1860, Tolmers was leased to Thomas Bazley, a Manchester cotton mill owner who had been a Royal Commissioner for the Great Exhibition and was MP for Manchester.
 He became 1st Baronet Bazley of Tolmers in 1869 (motto: Finem Respice).
 The ownership of the estate eventually passed to Samuel Mills’ two great-granddaughters, one of whom was the novelist Mary Cholmondeley.
 From 1910 to 1918 the eastern edge of the estate was busy with excavations for the Hertford Loop railway line, one of the last great projects of the railway age.